manuelbomi/An-Enterprise-Generative-AI-LLM-System-for-Manufacturing-and-Business-Applications-/README.md

 > #### The online app is currently hosted on Azure Kubernetes Cluster (AKS).
 > #### The app was hosted alongside its monitoring tools.
 Interested readers can observe the monitoring tools at: https://grafana.emmanueloyekanluprojects.com/login (for Grafana) ; and      https://prometheus.emmanueloyekanluprojects.com/query  (for Prometheus)

 ---

+> [!NOTE]
+> In some companies, the duties or tasks assigned to the data architect, system architect, data modeler, database engineer, data engineer or software engineer may ovelap.
+In most cases however, these engineers must often work hand-in-hand to achieve the desired objectives.
+---

 ### System Streamlit Front-End

 Examples of how the system provide answers via the Streamlit front end are provided in the series of figures below: